Empowering women to farm smarter

 At harvest, farmers pay Amaati in fonio for the services provided and sell to Amaati any fonio they haven’t kept for their own consumption.
 Amaati then transports, processes, packages and sells the fonio on the national and international marktets, employing 20-25 women at the processing unit to clean and sort the grains and four staff members and supervisors to operate the processing machinery.

-As of 2019, AMAATI had a total processing capacity of three tons per day, and the team had trained 2 865 farmers (of which 2 005 were female) on climate-smart agriculture practices and provided 1 600 women with credit to pay for ploughing services.
-It has worked with communities in ten regions in Ghana’s Northern Region and with 90 local retail shops nationwide to which it sells fonio.
-AMAATI also provides sustainable livelihoods for its roughly 30 employees.
-By end of April 2020, 3 000 acres of land is under land management.
+As of July 2021, AMAATI had a total processing capacity of three tons per day, and the team had trained 8 100 farmers on climate-smart agriculture practices and provided 2 480 women with credit to pay for ploughing services.
+It has worked with communities in ten regions in Ghana’s Northern Region and with 110 local retail shops nationwide to which it sells fonio.
+AMAATI also provides sustainable livelihoods for its roughly 35 employees.
+4 000 acres of land are under land management.